Ralph Ungermann

-Ralph Kelley Ungermann (20 January 1942 – 2 June 2015) was an American engineer and entrepreneur.
+Ralph Kelley Ungermann (January 20, 1942 – June 2, 2015) was an American engineer and entrepreneur.
 He is best known for founding Zilog with Federico Faggin and Ungermann-Bass with Charlie Bass.
 Due to his work at U-B, he was considered to be a founding father of the data communications industry.

 Early life and education

 Ralph was born in Provo, Utah on January 20, 1942.
 When he was 5 years old, his family moved to Santa Paula, California.

 At first, Ralph wanted to study law but he changed his idea to study engineering after witnessing the launch of Sputnik 1, the first satellite ever to space.
-He enrolled at University of California, Berkeley and received a Bachelor's degree in electrical engineering.
-Then he received a Master's degree in Computer architecture from University of California, Irvine.
+He enrolled at University of California, Berkeley and received a bachelor's degree in electrical engineering.
+Then he received a master's degree in computer architecture from University of California, Irvine.
 After college, Ralph started to work at Kodak in Rochester, NY.
 He then joined Collins Radio in 1967, where he became fascinated with semiconductors and early LAN technology.

-1 year before Rockwell International acquired Collins Radio in 1971, Ralph left the company prior to business failure.
+Shortly before Collins Radio was acquired by Rockwell International in 1971, Ralph left in 1970 prior to business failure and joined Western Digital.
+There he has created the first chip capable of UART communication.